xolox/python-gentag/README.rst

 Status
 ------

-While the ideas behind `gentags` have been floating around in my head since 2012 I didn't publish this as a standalone Python package until 2018 which explains why I'm publishing the initial version as a beta.
+While the ideas behind `gentag` have been floating around in my head since 2012 I didn't publish this as a standalone Python package until 2018 which explains why I'm publishing the initial version as a beta.
 Looking ahead towards the future: